 A parsed entity contains text, a sequence of characters, which may represent markup or character data.
-A character is an atomic unit of text as specified by ISO/IEC 10646 [ISO/IEC 10646] (see also [ISO/IEC 10646-2000]).
+A character is an atomic unit of text as specified by ISO/IEC 10646:2000 [ISO/IEC 10646].
 Legal characters are tab, carriage return, line feed, and the legal characters of Unicode and ISO/IEC 10646.
-The versions of these standards cited in Appendix A.1 - Normative References on page 31 were current at the time this document was prepared.
+The versions of these standards cited in Appendix A.1 - Normative References on page 33 were current at the time this document was prepared.
 New characters may be added to these standards by amendments or new editions.
-Consequently, XML processors must accept any character in the range specified for Char.
-The use of "compatibility characters", as defined in section 6.8 of [Unicode] (see also D21 in section 3.6 of [Unicode3]), is discouraged.
+Consequently, XML processors MUST accept any character in the range specified for Char.